cf73/humanity/content/collections/pages/war.md

         content:
           -
             type: text
-            text: 'Humankind first descended into wars only ten thousand years ago (the end of the mesolithic period), when we stopped being only hunters and gatherers and became farmers as well.'
+            text: 'Humankind first descended into wars only ten thousand years ago (the end of the mesolithic period), when we ceased being only hunters and gatherers, becoming farmers as well.'
       -
         type: paragraph
         content: